raimohanska/nulzzzblog/2016_05_garden-variety-iot-with-frp-and-big-data.md

 houm.controlLight "fountain", fountainP
 ````

-This is possible because I’ve already installed some sensors around my house, measusing things like temperature,
+This is possible because I’ve already installed some sensors around my house, measuring things like temperature,
 humidity and lightness here and there.
 Some sensors I've bought and many have I soldered together from stuff like ESP-8266 or Arduino microcontrollers, Raspberry Pis and numerous sensor modules.
 I’ve even designed a printed circuit board that has motion detection and a bunch of measurements.